Sanctions to Blame: Global Climate Models Stop Working Without Data from Russia

 climate scientist

-A climate model, which helps to judge climate change, is compiled based on data from all over the globe.
+A climate model, which helps to judge climate change, is compiled on the basis of data from all over the globe.
 They are included in a digital model for forecasting.
 Indicators of the atmosphere, hydrosphere, land, soil cover, and glaciers are taken into account.
 With the help of complex mathematical calculations, changes are calculated in certain time intervals.

 Arctic Monitoring